eurooooo/UMassGrades/README.md

     </p>
     <h2>Inspiration</h2>
 <p>We drew inspiration from <a href="https://github.com/samyok/gophergrades">GopherGrades</a>, a platform widely used at the
-University of Minnesota that has over 50,000 users.Noticing that UMass Amherst lacks a similar resource, we wanted to create a tool to help students make more informed decisions when choosing courses or instructors.
+University of Minnesota that has over 50,000 users.
+Noticing that UMass Amherst lacks a similar resource, we wanted to create a tool to help students make more informed decisions when choosing courses or instructors.
 Our platform will enable students to view grade distributions, averages, and most common grade for each course and professor—information that can play a crucial role in academic planning.</p>